Koushouu/xidian-python-workshop/README.md

     - if you are using a **Mac OS machine**, look for **terminal (終端機)**.
 For detailed instruction, check [here](https://support.apple.com/zh-tw/guide/terminal/apd5265185d-f365-44cb-8b09-71a064a42125/mac)

-2. With the Anaconda prompt, create a virtual environment with the name “xidian-venv”
+2. With the Anaconda prompt, create a virtual environment with the name “sted-workshop-venv”

     ```powershell
-    conda create --name xidian-venv python=3.11
+    conda create --name sted-workshop-venv python=3.11
     ```

 3. Then activate the environment

     ```powershell
-    conda activate xidian-venv
+    conda activate sted-workshop-venv
     ```
-    You should notice that the start of the command line is now `(xidian-venv)`
+    You should notice that the start of the command line is now `(sted-workshop-venv)`

 4. Install all the basic python packages with